Rae & equality award winners 24

 • Provide testimonial evidence supporting your work

-• Include detail of sustained improvement in data, patient satisfaction scores, staff survey/FFT results, WRES data etc. over time
+• Include detail of sustained improvement in patient access, experience, outcomes; in patient satisfaction scores, staff survey/FFT results, WRES data etc. over time

 Spread

-• How has this initiative been rolled out across your organisation?
+• How has this initiative been rolled out across your organisation/system?

-• What efforts have been made to share your best practice examples with others in the NHS?
+• What efforts have been made to share your best practice examples with others across the NHS?

 • Provide evidence to support the sharing of your achievements and outcomes